SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Evaluation

+In this evaluation, clients perform operations on 10 million files in a single large directory and randomly select files to access. \autoref{fig:single throughput} shows the operation throughput as the metadata server increases.
+We make the following observations.

-1) {\sys}'s throughput scales well for double-inode operations including \emph{create}, \emph{delete}, \emph{mkdir} and \emph{rmdir}, as server number increases. {\sys} achieves high scalability for three reasons. (a) {\sys}'s file-grained partitioning strategy balances operation loads evenly. (b) The asynchronous metadata update procotol allows double-inode operations to access only one server, avoiding corss-server coordination and hiding directory contention. (c) Change-log recast parallelly merges conflicting directory updates, reconsiling directory contention before applying directory updates.
-Note {\sys}'s \emph{rmdir} throughput is lower than \emph{mkdir}, since {\sys} uses a multicast to notify the invalidation of the directory for \emph{rmdir}.
+1) {\sys}'s throughput scales well for double-inode operations including \emph{create}, \emph{delete}, \emph{mkdir} and \emph{rmdir}, as server number increases.
+The reason is that, (a) {\sys}'s fine-grained partitioning approach distributes loads across servers evenly; (b) the asynchronous metadata update protocol allows double-inode operations to access only one server, avoiding cross-server coordination and hiding directory contention; (c) change-log compaction merges conflicting directory updates, reconciling the directory contention.
+Note that {\sys}'s \emph{rmdir} throughput is lower than that of \emph{mkdir} since {\sys} uses multicast to notify the invalidation of the directory during \emph{rmdir}.

-2) Although CFS-KV adopts file-grained partitioning strategy, it still hardly scales for \emph{create} and \emph{delete}.
-This is because operations are serialized on updating the same directory, suffering severe contention.
-InfiniFS and CFS's \emph{mkdir} and \emph{rmdir} throughput do not scale for the same reason.
+2) Despite employing fine-grained partitioning, E-CFS exhibits minimal scalability for \emph{create}, \emph{delete}, \emph{mkdir}, and \emph{rmdir}.
+This arises because these operations are serialized per directory, leading to severe contention.

-3) For \emph{stat}, {\sys} and CFS-KV exhibit linear scaling, attributed to the effective load balancing of per-file granularity metadata partitioning.
-In contrast, InfiniFS experiences significant load imbalance due to the assignment of all files within a large directory to a single server.
-For \emph{statdir}, all filesystems scale linearly as they partition the directories in a balanced manner. {\sys}'s additional checking for in-flight metadata aggregations on the directory has negligible overhead.
+3) Both {\sys} and E-CFS scale linearly for \emph{stat} operations, benefiting from effective load balancing via fine-grained partitioning.
+In contrast, E-InfiniFS suffers from significant load imbalance due to assigning all files within a large directory to a single server.
+For \emph{statdir}, all filesystems except CephFS scale linearly, as they partition directories in a balanced manner. {\sys}'s dirty set checking introduces negligible additional overhead to \emph{statdir}.

-4) For all evaluated operations, Ceph's throughput is low (below 100 Kops/s), for its heavy software stack and inflexible subtree partitioning strategy.
+4) CephFS's throughput is low (below 100 Kops/s) for its heavy software stack and inflexible subtree partitioning.

 \paragraph{Multiple directories.}